The Land of Gorch: Conception

 Jim Henson originally conceived of his Muppets as characters aimed at an adult audience.
 He was disappointed that the popularity of the characters that appeared in Sesame Street, including Big Bird and Bert and Ernie, had solidified a public perception his puppetry was solely intended for educating children.
-Henson worried he would be stuck forever working on children's television series.
-He felt his Muppet characters should be able to be appreciated by individuals of any maturity level.
+Henson felt his Muppet characters should be able to be appreciated by individuals of any maturity level, and worried he would be stuck forever working on children's television series.
 Henson told The Saturday Evening Post he had constantly dealt with others looking down upon the idea of puppet performers.
 He envied ventriloquist Edgar Bergen for his ability to appeal to a mature audience.
 Henson said he wanted to work on a program that was broadcast during the peak adult-viewing time and said he had prior difficulty persuading the major television networks to create a puppet program for mature audiences.

 Bernie Brillstein, Henson's talent agent, helped him move away from working solely on productions for children.
 When Henson decided to engage Brillstein as his talent agent, Henson was not well known within the industry.
-Brillstein was an asset to Henson; his clients included Saturday Night Live Executive Producer Lorne Michaels and three cast members: Gilda Radner, Dan Aykroyd, and John Belushi.
+Brillstein was an asset to Henson; his clients included Saturday Night Live executive producer Lorne Michaels and three cast members: Gilda Radner, Dan Aykroyd, and John Belushi.
 Henson wanted Muppets incorporated into Saturday Night Live as a way to expunge the popular view his characters were only for young audiences.
 With help from Frank Oz, Henson generated The Land of Gorch characters for use on Saturday Night Live.
 His new characters were featured in the television program's first season.
 Henson designed the conceptual framework of The Land of Gorch characters to be eccentric.

 Design

-The designs for the characters and associated puppets in The Land of Gorch were created by Michael K. Frith and Jim Henson.
+The designs for the characters and associated puppets in The Land of Gorch were created by Michael K. Frith and Henson.
 The characters were specifically created for Saturday Night Live and were not previously used in the Henson puppet universe.
 Their appearance was intended to be more realistic than Henson's previous puppet creations; for example, Henson used glass eyes in the models for the first time.
 "The Mighty Favog" character was co-designed by Frith and Henson.
 King Ploobis and Scred were designed by Frith.
 Jerry Juhl and Jerry Nelson assisted with the production of the Muppets during the program.